Amanci Amorós Sirvent: Early life and education

 Amorós was born in 1854 in Agullent, a small town in Valencia, Spain.
-His family relocated to Cocentaina, where his uncle, José Amorós Espí, a priest, sought the first piano and organ teacher for the young Amanci.
-In 1871, the family moved again to Valencia, where Amorós studied piano under the guidance of the notable local instructor Justo Fuster.
-He also received instruction in harmony from Antoni Marco and Justo Fuster, completing his piano studies by 1876, which established him as a renowned pianist in Valencia.
+His family moved to Cocentaina, where his uncle, José Amorós Espí, a priest, arranged for him to receive his first piano and organ lessons.

-In the academic year of 1879-80, Amorós was admitted to the Conservatory of València as a composition student.
-However, he only pursued formal studies for two years, likely due to his burgeoning professional commitments.
-Between 1881 and 1884, he served as an auxiliary piano teacher at the Conservatory while actively participating in literary-musical gatherings organized by the local society Lo Rat Penat, which he had been involved with since 1882.
-His early experiences and education in Valencia laid the foundation for his significant contributions to the region's musical landscape during the late 19th and early 20th centuries.
+In 1871, the family relocated to Valencia, where Amorós studied piano under Justo Fuster and harmony under Antoni Marco and Fuster, completing his piano studies in 1876.
+In 1879–80, he was admitted to the Conservatory of València as a composition student but left after two years.
+Between 1881 and 1884, he worked as an auxiliary piano teacher at the Conservatory and took part in musical gatherings organized by the society Lo Rat Penat, with which he had been involved since 1882.